briansimiyuj/doctor-appointment-app/README.md

         b.
 Create a function to format the date
         c.
 Display the document's icon, name, uploaded date, and uploaded by

+      2. Create a DocumentCardActions component and mount it to the DocumentCard component and pass the document as a prop
+        a.
+Display buttons to download, view, and delete the document

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page